 Looking for the perfect New Year’s Eve appetizer?
 These Thai Sausage Rolls are the perfect finger food for a party!
-Easy to make, delicious and fuss free is why they top the list of our favorite New Year’s Eve Menu Ideas!
+Easy to make, delicious and fuss-free is why they top the list of our favorite New Year’s Eve Menu Ideas!

 I love New Years, but as I get older, I realize that sometimes I’m happy just chilling at home with friends, having some good food and a glass of bubbly!
 The thrill of going out doesn’t appeal to me anymore, I am much happier hosting at home!

 If you’re not familiar with a sausage roll, it’s a minced filling, rolled in puff pastry, and they are so, SO delicious!
-Sausage rolls actually make the best party food, because they are fuss free, require minimal washing up (hello one bowl), and don’t require any plates or cutlery to be used.
+Sausage rolls actually make the best party food, because they are fuss-free, require minimal washing up (hello one bowl), and don’t require any plates or cutlery to be used.
 The ultimate finger food!

-These Thai Sausage Rolls were inspired by one of my favorite cuisines.
+This sausage roll pastry was inspired by one of my favorite cuisines.
 I absolutely adore Thai food.
 Thai food has a perfect balance of – the sweet, the salty, the spicy and the sour, which is exactly what you’ll find in these Thai Sausage Rolls.

 The sweet comes from the sweet chili sauce, the sour from the lime, the salty from the fish sauce, and the spicy from the fresh chili!